dunn/modernphilosophy/modernphilosophy.markdown

 ***

-(@) In this _Meditation_, Descartes presents three skeptical arguments.
-There is a common pattern: in each case, rather than reacting directly to the skeptical argument and trying to overthrow it, the meditator retreats to some apparently more solid ground, until, at the end of the meditation, \_\_\_\_\_.
+(@) _In this meditation, Descartes presents three skeptical arguments.
+There is a common pattern: in each case, rather than reacting directly to the skeptical argument and trying to overthrow it, the meditator retreats to some apparently more solid ground, until, at the end of the meditation, \_\_\_\_._

-(@) What are the skeptical arguments?
-How effective are they?
+(@) _What are the skeptical arguments?
+How effective are they?_

 	1. _Premise:_ Sometimes the senses deceive us.